5004-SEA-Fa24-Geeng/bg-arena-planner-idareo/Report.md

     ```
     Why would the order in which we checked matter (if it does matter)?
 Provide examples either way proving your point.

+The order does matter because the operations are done on the results and could be mismatched into the wrong category, causing it to return
+the wrong operation, therefore filter ineffectively.

 4. What is the difference between a List and a Set in Java?
 When would you use one over the other?
+ A list will allow duplicates and adheres to the sequence.
+A set does not allow duplicates and may not adhere to sequence(implemented by Hashset class.
+A list would be better for storing ordered collections while a set will be better when unique elements are required.

 5. In [GamesLoader.java](src/main/java/student/GamesLoader.java), we use a Map to help figure out the columns.
 What is a map?
 Why would we use a Map here?
+A map is similar to the dictionary in pythons, typically used to store key-value pairs where the keys are required to be unique, while values can be duplicate.
+A map is used when finding elements via the keys matters as this is sorting by mapping to column names.
+This will be the key,
+therefore new boardGame objects can be added as the values for the column names(keys).

 6. [GameData.java](src/main/java/student/GameData.java) is actually an `enum` with special properties we added to help with column name mappings.
 What is an `enum` in Java?
 Why would we use it for this application?

+An enum is a class type that is used to store a group of named constants.
+These can have methods that allow you to perform operations on the constants/assign them to specific variables/operators.
+In this instance, the enum class is used to handle mapping through the columns-Enums for filtering.
+The Enums are also used to create a group of presumably the most common column names that might
+be operated on.
+This is why there are two methods, one to handle the just the enums and the other to handle either enums or their associated column name.